 Charles Dickens and St George’s Hall.

-Dickens returned to Liverpool in January 1862 to on a reading tour and used the Small Concert Room in St George’s Hall, which Dickens thought was ideal for his Readings.
-On that occassion he gave three Readings, ‘Bob Sawyer’, ‘David Copperfield’ and ‘Nicholas Nickleby’ he was due to give another three Readings the following day, but feeling unwell he travelled over to Birkenhead to clear his head.
+Dickens came to Liverpool in January 1862 as part of a reading tour and used the Small Concert Room in St George’s Hall, which Dickens thought was ideal for his readings.
+On that occassion he gave three readings, ‘Bob Sawyer’, ‘David Copperfield’ and ‘Nicholas Nickleby’ he was due to give another three Readings the following day, but feeling unwell he travelled over to Birkenhead to clear his head.

-Dickens returned again to St George’s Hall which was now his favorite venue, giving a series of reading in January and February.
+Dickens returned again to St George’s Hall which was now his favorite venue, giving a series of readings in January and February.

-In late 1868 Dickens was back in Liverpool appearing at St George’s Hall on the 12th, 13th and 14th October and the 26th, 27th, and 28th, where he Read, ‘David Copperfield’ and ‘Mr Chops, the Dwarf” to packed houses.
-Dickens health was suffering and in late 1868 Dickens agent announced a series of farewell tours for the author.
+In late 1868, Dickens was back in Liverpool appearing at St George’s Hall on the 12, 13 and 14 October and also the 26, 27, and 28, where he read, ‘David Copperfield’ and ‘Mr Chops, the Dwarf” to packed houses.

-On 10th April 1869 Dickens was entertained at the banquet held in St George’s Hall held in his honour which was attained by the Lord Mayor and the great and the good of Liverpool.
+On 10 April, 1869 Dickens was entertained at the banquet held in St George’s Hall held in his honour which was attended by the Lord Mayor and notable people from the city.